IBM/kar-apps/README.md

 4. Reefers View
 - Shows number of booked, in-transit, spoiled, and on-maintenance reefers.
 Configures and starts/stops the Reefer Anomaly Simulator

-5. Ships View
-- Shows the fleet of ships
 ### REST Service
 This Spring Framework service provides an HTTP based, RESTful API to external application clients, internal actor components and simulators.
 Simulators call to advance time, fetch current reefer inventory, fetch ship schedule and to get a list of active voyages.